Inconsistencies on Your CV Tell Recruiters You Lack of Attention to Detail

 As a result, the CV screening process can turn into an exercise of looking for any reason to say "no."

-Before you press send, review this checklist of the most common CV inconsistencies we come across to ensure they don't appear on yours.
+Before you press send, review this checklist of common CV inconsistencies to ensure they don't appear on yours.

-The information on your CV such as job titles should align with the information you present on other platforms such as LinkedIn.
+All of the information on your CV, such as dates and job titles, needs to align with the information you present on other platforms such as LinkedIn.

 We don't recommend using more than two fonts on your CV.

-When copy and pasting text from other documents, be sure to "paste as text" so that you do not accidentally bring in new formatting.
+When copy and pasting text from other documents, be sure to "paste as text" so that you do not accidentally bring in different formatting.

-Generally speaking, your bullet points for your current position should be written in the present tense.
+Your bullet points for your current position should generally be written in the present tense.

 Your bullet points for your previous roles and those describing completed projects in your current role should be in the past tense.